ajalt/clikt/docs/pages/advanced.md

 To prevent ambiguities in parsing, aliases are only supported for command names.
 However, there's another way to modify user input that works on more types of tokens.
-You can set a `tokenTransformer` on the [command's context](commands.html#customcontext) that will be called for each option and command name that is input.
+You can set a {% include apidoc.html pkg="core" class="context" fun="token-transformer" text="tokenTransformer" %} on the [command's context](commands.html#customcontext) that will be called for each option and command name that is input.
 This can be used to implement case-insensitive parsing, for example:

 ```kotlin
 class Hello : CliktCommand() {